Eigenvalues of Cayley graphs: Second largest eigenvalue of Cayley graphs

 \subsection{Distance-$j$ Hamming graphs and distance-$j$ Johnson graphs}

+In this section we restrict our attention to two families of graphs studied by Brouwer, Cioab\u{a}, Ihringer and McGinnis in \cite{BrouwerCIM18}.
+One of the motivations of their study was that computing the smallest eigenvalues of these graphs implies that the approximation ratio of the max-cut semidefinite programming algorithm of Goemans and Williamson \cite{GoemansW95} is best possible.

 Let $q \ge 2$ and $d \ge 1$ be integers.
 The \emph{distance-$j$ Hamming graph} $H(d,q,j)$, where $0 \le j \le d$, is the graph with vertex set $\ZZZ_q^d$ in which two vectors are adjacent if and only if they differ in exactly $j$ coordinates.
 Obviously, $H(d,q,j)$ is a Cayley graph for each $j$ and $H(d,q,1)$ is the Hamming graph $H(d, q)$ in the usual sense.
-The eigenvalues of $H(d,q,j)$ are given by
+Using Corollary \ref{BabaiS1a} and Krawtchouk or Kravchuk polynomials, it can be shown (see \cite{BrouwerCIM18} and \cite{Martin09}) that the eigenvalues of $H(d,q,j)$ are given by